Islamic Azad University, Mashhad Branch

 The Islamic Azad University, Mashhad Branch (IAUM), also known as the Islamic Azad University of Mashhad, is a private university in Mashhad, Iran.
 This university is a branch of the Islamic Azad University.
-It was established in 1982 and offers Bachelor, Masters, PhD and M.D. degrees.
-It is famous for the quality and rigour of its undergraduate education and the success of its students in many national competitions and exams.
+It was established in 1982 and offers Bachelor, Masters, PhD, and M.D. degrees.

 About

 The Islamic Azad University, Mashhad Branch is one of the main and earliest branches of the Islamic Azad University.
 IAU is a private university system with a total of over 350 branches around Iran, and five branches overseas.
-IAUM was established in December 1982, in response to the high demand for higher education following the Islamic Revolution.
+IAUM was established in December 1982, following the Islamic Revolution.
 The institution receives no financial aid from the government.
-It is entirely self-financed by student fees and is run by a board of trustees.
+It is self-financed by student fees and is run by a board of trustees.
 Each one of the Islamic Azad University's branches is a comprehensive university in its own right with many faculties and offers various degrees up to the PhD level.
-This branch became one of the Comprehensive units in July 2000 and in the second general assembly of the International Association of University, and the Federation of the Universities of the Islamic World, April 2001 Koualalampur, Malaysia, became one of its active members.
+This branch became one of the Comprehensive units in July 2000 and in the second general assembly of the International Association of University, and the Federation of the Universities of the Islamic World, April 2001, became one of its active members.

 IAUM has over 547 academic staff and about 25,936 students.
 124 subjects are taught in six major programs (medical science, science, humanities, engineering, agriculture, art and architecture) at four different levels (undergraduate, graduate, Masters and PhD).
 More than 60,000 students have graduated from IAUM.
 It is run by more than 1756 administrative staff, most of whom have graduate and postgraduate degrees.